Quadratic differentials as stability conditions: Trajectories and geodesics

 \subsection{Global trajectories}

 Let $\phi$ be a GMN differential on a compact Riemann surface $S$.
 We now consider the global structure of the horizontal foliation of $\phi$, again following Strebel \cite[\SS\SS \,9--11]{Strebel}.
-Every trajectory of $\phi$ falls into exactly one of the following categories: \begin{enumerate} \item \emph {saddle trajectories} approach finite critical points at both ends; \item \emph{separating trajectories} approach critical points at each end, one finite and one infinite; \item \emph{generic trajectories} approach infinite critical points at both ends; \item \emph{closed trajectories} are simple closed curves in $S\setminus\Crit(\phi)$; \item \emph{divergent trajectories} are recurrent in at least one direction.\end{enumerate} Since only finitely many horizontal arcs emerge from each finite critical point, the number of saddle trajectories and separating trajectories is finite.
+Every trajectory of $\phi$ falls into exactly one of the following categories: \begin{enumerate} \item \emph {saddle trajectories} approach finite critical points at both ends; \item \emph{separating trajectories}\footnote{These trajectories do not separate the surface: we call them separating because in the generic saddle-free situation considered in Section \ref{sadfree} the separating trajectories divide the surface into a disjoint union of cells.} approach critical points at each end, one finite and one infinite; \item \emph{generic trajectories} approach infinite critical points at both ends; \item \emph{closed trajectories} are simple closed curves in $S\setminus\Crit(\phi)$; \item \emph{recurrent trajectories} are recurrent in at least one direction.\end{enumerate} Since only finitely many horizontal arcs emerge from each finite critical point, the number of saddle trajectories and separating trajectories is finite.
 Removing these from $S$, together with the critical points $\Crit(\phi)$, the remaining open surface splits as a disjoint union of connected components which can be classified as follows\footnote{See \cite[Section 11.4]{Strebel}.
 Strictly speaking the decomposition is into \emph{maximal} horizontal strips, half-planes etc, but since all such domains we consider will be maximal, we drop the qualifier.
 Recall that we have outlawed various degenerate cases: by assumption $\phi$ has at least one finite critical point, and at least one pole.} \begin{enumerate} \item A \emph{half-plane} is equivalent to the upper half-plane equipped with the differential $dz^{\tensor 2}$.
 It is swept out by generic trajectories which connect a fixed pole of order $m>2$ to itself.
 The boundary is made up of saddle trajectories and separating trajectories.

 \item A \emph{horizontal strip} is equivalent to a region equipped with the differential $dz^{\tensor 2}$.
 It is swept out by generic trajectories connecting two (not necessarily distinct) poles of arbitrary order $m\geq 2$.
 Each component of the boundary is made up of saddle trajectories and separating trajectories.